tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 After execution ends:

-- All positions are finalized
+- All positions are accounted for and results are finalized.
 - Costs are accounted for
 - Start and end vault balances are compared
 - A definitive result is produced